 Apple iOS 13.4 offers fixes for 30 vulnerabilities

-Apple has just announced its latest something for everyone security and feature updates for iOS, iPadOS, macOS, watchOS, and tvOS.
+has just announced its latest something for everyone security and feature updates for iOS, iPadOS, macOS, watchOS, and tvOS.

 In terms of security, the attention grabber is iOS/iPad 13.4, which 30 CVEs.
-Apple doesn’t rate the severity of in its advisories, but we can pick out a few highlights from their descriptions.
+Apple doesn’t rate the severity of vulnerabilities in its advisories, but we can pick out a few highlights from their descriptions.

 The following apply to supported devices, namely the iPhone 6s and later, iPad Air 2 and later, iPad mini 4 and later, and iPod touch 7th generation.